Elephant Nose Fish – Gnathonemus petersii

 Scientific Name: Gnathonemus petersii

-Natural Habitat: Recorded in regions of Niger, Mali, Nigeria, Central African Republic, Cameroon, Republic of Congo, Chad, Zambia, Benin and in areas of the Democratic Republic of Congo.
+Natural Habitat: Niger, Mali, Nigeria, Central African Republic, Cameroon, Republic of Congo, Chad, Zambia, Benin, Democratic Republic of Congo.

-Ideal Tank Ecosystem: Dimly lit aquarium lighting preferred as they are nocturnal.
+Ideal Tank: Dimly lit aquarium lighting preferred as they are nocturnal.
 Using smooth elements such as driftwood and mopani wood is recommended.
 Clay pots and acrylic fish pipes are great for hiding places.

 These fish have delicate flexible, tubular shaped mouths that they use to burrow themselves into the substrate.
 Using sand as a substrate is recommended for the Elephant Nose Fish – Gnathonemus petersii for safety of the fish and for easy burrowing.